Ade-garr/ft_transcendence/README.md

-### Welcome to my ft_transcendence repository 👋
+# 📌 ft_transcendence 📌

-⭐️ The aim of this project is to build a website with a pong game, a chat system and an account system.<br>
+The aim of this project is to build a website with a pong game, a chat system and an account system.<br>
 The front-end is implemented in vue.js whereas the back-end is implemented with nestJS.
 The website is built with a PostgreSQL database.<br>

 <p align="center">